 Methodology

-Take a dozen calamari from Shamrock, already gutted.
+Take a dozen squid from Shamrock, already gutted.

-Remove the head of the calamari and chop.
+Remove the heads from the squid and chop.
 Weigh the same weight in pork and mix.

 Add 6 chopped green onions.